September 1 THOUGHTS BECOME WORDS

 Athletes are sometimes confronted with a need to change.
 Yes,

 a long-standing habit can be changed.
 And even when athletes have a desire to change, they need help.
 The good news is that change is possible.
 God’s Word outlines a plan for change that is foolproof.
 If we want to change, we are asked to read the Word and then obey it.
 God has made it plain.
 The real question boils down to a desire to change.
-How much do you want to change?
+What are focused on changing?

 September 18 WHOLE HEARTEDLY